metalsoft-io/metalcloud-cli/README.md

 +-------+-----------------------------------------+-------------------------------+-----------+-----------+---------------------+---------------------+
 ```

-To create an instance array in that infrastructure, get the ID of the infrastructure from above (12345):
+To create an server instance group in that infrastructure, get the ID of the infrastructure from above (12345):

 ```bash
 metalcloud-cli instance-array create --infra 12345 --label master --proc 1 --proc-core-count 8 --ram 16